rotundasoftware/cartero/README.md

 };
 ```

-The `projectDir` option specifices the root folder for your project. *All other paths in the gruntfile should be relative to this directory.* The `library` option specifies the path(s) to your Asset Library directory(ies), and the `views` option specifies the directory(ies) that contains your server side view templates.
-The `publicDir` option tells Cartero where your application's "public" folder is located (generally the "static" folder in Node.js / Express apps), and the `tmplExt` option tells Cartero the file extension(s) of your client side template files.

-The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify JavaScript, etc.).
+The Cartero Grunt Task also takes options that allow you to call arbitrary preprocessing and minification tasks (to compile .scss, uglify JavaScript, etc.), and more.
 See the [reference section](#reference) for a complete list of options for the Cartero task.

 Once you have configured the Cartero Grunt Task, you need to configure the Hook in your web framework.
 As of this writing there is only a Hook available for Node.js / Express, which is implemented as Express middleware.
 Install the middleware: